kentdr/ServiceControlSqlServer-IntegrationEvents/README.md

   - Run the Sender, Receiver, and SCIntegrationEvents projects

 To test the solution:
-  Once all the projects are running and you see Healthy endpoints in ServicePulse, close either Sender or Receiver and wait for SCIntegrationEvents to log that the Heartbeat has stopped.
-Once received, start the previously stopped project again and wait for the Heartbeat restored log entry.
+  - Confirm you see 2 healthy endpoints in ServicePulse
+  - Close either Sender or Receiver and wait for SCIntegrationEvents to log that the Heartbeat has stopped.
+  - Once received, start the previously stopped project again and wait for the Heartbeat restored log entry.